Budway History, Family Crest & Coats of Arms

 - Origins Available:

 The history of the Budway family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living at ones of the villages or parishes named Budworth including: Great Budworth a civil parish and village in Cheshire West and Chester; Little Budworth, a civil parish and village between Winsford and Chester; and Aston by Budworth, a civil parish in the unitary authority of Cheshire East.

 The surname Budway was first found in Essex where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Budway family
+Early History of the Budway family

 This web page shows only a small excerpt of our Budway research.
 Another 58 words (4 lines of text) covering the years 1699 and 1745 are included under the topic Early Budway History in all our PDF Extended History products and printed products wherever possible.

 Budway Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Budway include Budworth, Budway and others.

 Early Notables of the Budway family (pre 1700)